Content

 White bread, white rice, and pasta made with refined white flour

-If you have obesity, your healthcare provider may recommend a calorie deficit to help promote weight loss.
+If you have overweight or obesity, your healthcare provider may recommend a calorie deficit to help promote weight loss.

 To hit a calorie deficit, you might eat around 500 to 750 fewer calories a day — but know that you don’t need to count calories if that’s not useful for you.
 You can just focus on nutritious food choices and healthy eating habits.

-For personalized guidance on creating a PCOS diet plan, meet with a registered dietitian or a medical provider knowledgeable in PCOS management and healthy weight loss.
+For personalized guidance on creating a PCOS diet plan, it could help to meet with a registered dietitian or a medical provider knowledgeable in PCOS management and healthy weight loss.

-Weight loss medications can help you lose weight in a few different ways.
-Some of the most widely used and effective weight loss drugs include:
+Weight loss medications can help you lose weight in a few ways.
+Some of the most widely used and effective weight loss medications include GLP-1 (glucagon-like peptide-1) receptor agonists and a range of non-GLP-1 oral medications.

 Metformin.
-Metformin is commonly prescribed for PCOS, but it can also help with weight loss — a win-win.
-This medication can reduce insulin resistance, improve glycemic control, and decrease appetite — helping you stick to healthy portions and food choices.
+Metformin is commonly prescribed off-label for PCOS and weight loss.
+This medication can reduce insulin resistance, improve glycemic control, and decrease appetite — helping people stick to healthy portions and food choices.
 If you’re already taking metformin for PCOS management, you may benefit from additional (or alternative) medications.

 A healthcare provider can let you know if you’re a good candidate for weight loss injections or pills and which ones might work best for you.